codecliff/PhotoGlimmer/README.md

 # Installation and Running:

 > [!NOTE]
-> Binary installers are at the top of this page (V0.3 Binaries)[https://github.com/codecliff/PhotoGlimmer/edit/0_3/README.md#-download-version-03-binaries-]
+> Latest binary installers are at the top of this Readme
+> Previous Version binaries at the bottom
 > [All Binary Release Assets](https://github.com/codecliff/PhotoGlimmer/releases/).